Wildlander-mod/Support/Docs/EnemyUndead.md

 |Cloak |"Frost Cloak" - For 60 seconds, opponents in melee range take 12 points frost damage and Stamina damage per second and gainst 30% of fire resistance.|
 |Summmon| Summon Frost Atronach - summons a Frost Atronach for 60 seconds. |

+*Shared Perks plus Additional Perks*
+* Deep Freeze Many of your ice spells can freeze enemies who are susceptible to frost.
+* Cryomancy 2  All frost spells deal 30% more damage.
+* Skill 100 Destruction - Destruction spells do 100% more damage

 **Fire Priest**

  *Spells*